I7-Examples/Bronze/docs/source.txt

 A thing has some text called scent.
 The scent of a thing is usually "nothing".

-The block smelling rule is not listed in any rulebook.
+The report smelling rule is not listed in any rulebook.

 Carry out smelling something:
 	say "From [the noun] you smell [scent of the noun]."